The Safest and Most Dangerous Places in Maryland: Crime Maps and Statistics

 Is Maryland Safe?

-The C grade indicates that the rate of crime is slightly higher than that of the average US state.
-Maryland ranks in the 43rd percentile for safety, meaning it is safer than 43% of states but less safe than 57%.
-This analysis applies only to Maryland's official city boundaries.
+The C overall grade blends the violent, property, and other grades shown above into one measure, set against the average US state, where Maryland's combined rate is slightly higher than the norm.
+Maryland sits in the 43rd percentile, ahead of 43% of states and behind 57%.
+The grade covers only Maryland's official city boundaries.
 See the table below for nearby states.

-The crime rate in Maryland is 32.13 per 1,000 residents in the typical year.
-Maryland Residents generally consider the west part of the state to be the safest.
-Your chance of being a victim of crime in Maryland varies by city - ranging from 1 in 26 in the central cities to 1 in 46 in the west.
+The overall crime rate in Maryland is 32.13 per 1,000 residents in a typical year.
+Residents generally consider the west part of the state the safest.
+Your chance of being a victim ranges from 1 in 26 in the central cities to 1 in 46 in the west.

 The Cost of Crime™ in Maryland